 Over six months the Canairy app has gathered data from a sample of Londoners.
 Outdoor workers were exposed to air pollution averages higher than guidelines for NO2, particulate matter (PM2.5 and PM10) and Ozone.
 Some maximum exposures were nearly two thirds higher than recommended WHO limits.
 The workers were in two groups, some mostly working in offices and others mostly working outside.
 Although both groups were exposed to high levels of air pollution, those working outside are exposed to worse pollution than the average Londoner.

 The British Safety Council launched Time to Breathe in March 2019.
 The campaign offers the Canairy app free to give workers and employers information about air pollution exposure as well as providing free advice and guidance.

-Speaking today at the British Safety Council’s offices in London, head of campaigns Matthew Holder said:
+Speaking today at the British Safety Council’s offices in London:

 “The first data release confirms that outdoor workers are being exposed to high levels of air pollution with all the health risks that carries.
 Canairy confirms what we also thought – if you work outside in a city or near a busy road you are putting your health at risk.
 What is new is that we now have the technology for individual workers to record their exposure.

 “With Canairy and other forms of measurement we are building the evidence base that makes the case for change.
 As a first step we must urgently adopt the WHO guidelines on PM2.5.
 But we also need investment in measurement so we can understand who is at risk and how people can limit their exposure to harmful air pollution.”

 – Matthew Holder, Head of Campaigns at British Safety Council

 You can read the full report here: Outdoor worker exposure in London: first release from Canairy

 For more content on outdoor air pollution, click here.